coderefinery/git-collaborative/guide.md

 - https://github.com/coderefinery/centralized-workflow-exercise/network

-- If they are not the same and you see new changes from this workshop (participants who race ahead), move the repo back with `reset --hard`.
+- If they are not the same and you see new changes from this workshop (participants who race ahead), reset the repository with the `--mirror` steps above.
 - Remind participants that we have to do all steps of the centralized workflow exercise together for minimum confusion.